Why Alt-R A.s. Cas12a (Cpf1) Ultra?

 We compared Cas12a Ultra-dependent HDR rates (analyzed by NGS) to those obtained with the wild-type A.s.
 Cas12a V3 nuclease, and we found that the Cas12a Ultra nuclease approximately doubled HDR rates when using Ultramer™ ssDNA oligonucleotide donor templates (Figure 7).

 - Alt-R A.s.
 Cas12a Ultra nuclease dramatically increases editing efficiency, making the CRISPR-Cas12a system as useful and reliable as the S.p.
 Cas9 system.

 - TTTV PAM site selection, in combination with Alt-R Cas12a Electroporation Enhancer, typically results in greater than 90% editing efficiency with most guides.

 - Alt-R A.s.
-Cas12a Ultra nuclease is a universal Cas12a solution for animal and plant systems.
+Cas12a Ultra nuclease is a universal Cas12a solution.